Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 - [Examples](#examples)

 ## Format
-For story cards, HCL follows a similar base format that it uses for writing story memory: you have a header like `[Thing]` and each piece of information on a line starting with a `>` and ending with a period.
+For story cards, NaCL follows a similar base format that it uses for writing story memory: you have a header like `[Thing]` and each piece of information on a line starting with a `>` and ending with a period.